adykor/twitter-clone/README.md

 # Twitter-clone
-A sample web page of Twitter Clone where users can post tweets.
-To make the project simple, I do not have a sign/login function; there are no user accounts and follow functionality.
+A sample web page of Twitter Clone where users can post Tweets.
+To make the project simple, it does not include "follow" functionality or user accounts/login capability.
 Check out [LIVE DEMO here!!]( https://twitter-clone-kyerstin.herokuapp.com/ )
 # Screenshot
  ![Twitter Clone](https://user-images.githubusercontent.com/80643320/157335525-7acc65ea-5921-4475-9282-4da7054b7138.png)